JoschaMiddendorf/fhem-docker/README.md

 and mapp them to the container by adding argument like this to the run command:

     --device=/dev/bus/usb/001/002
+#### Furtermore you can de3fine the following environmental variables to customize the behavior of the container
+Timeout interval, in seconds, before container stopps when FHEM process terminates unexpectedly.
+    -e COUNTDOWN=10
 ___
 ### Advices:
 #### Keep the folowing lines in your config files or add them if you are migrating from an existing config.